 Likewise, Matar Matar, a former leader of Al Wefaq, Bahrain's largest opposition party, declared at a Tom Lantos Human Rights Commission hearing on August 1, 2012 his and his party's willingness to negotiate with the GoB.
-105
+The GoB has begun to initiate a renewed dialogue with members of the opposition-slated to begin February 10, 2013-but reports regarding the terms of the dialogue indicate that the government will only serve as "interlocutor," but will not actually participate in the dialogue.
+Such statements seem to indicate a lack of willingness by the government to meaningfully engage in dialogue.

-The GoB has yet to openly respond to Matar's offer.
 Moreover, as previously stated, opposition political leaders continue to be targeted for expressing their political views, and police continue to use force and violence against civilians, leaving open the question of whether the GoB will be able to successfully implement this recommendation.